Antiterrorism Task Force

 Riding Our Children Safely (ROCS) program is designed to educate parents, caretakers, and anyone who transports children on the proper way to secure a child safety seat in a vehicle.

 The Sheriff's Office offers appointments to check installed child safety seats or instruct on proper installation.
-Falls Church deputies are certified to inspect child safety seats through the completion of a 40-hour training program.
+City of Falls Church deputies are certified to inspect child safety seats through the completion of a 40-hour training program.

 Smart, Safe and Sober